GJZwiers/deno-assert-matches/README.md

 # AssertMatches

-A convenience function for testing RegExp objects in Deno, this module provides a function to test a if every item in a list of strings is matched by a RegExp.
+A convenience function for testing RegExp objects in Deno.
+This module provides a function to test if every item in a list of strings is matched by a RegExp.
 Useful for unit testing and reducing repetition in code.

-Usage:
+### Example Usage:

 ```typescript
 import { assertMatches } from 'https://deno.land/x/assert_matches/mod.ts'